CF Virgen de Lluc

-The club was one of most representative entities in the neighborhood, of a humble and popular nature.
+The club was one of the most representative entities in the neighborhood, of a humble and popular nature.
 It was created at Mare de Déu de Lluc neighborhood, built in 1957 on the outskirts of Palma as a group of social housing, basically populated by peninsular immigrant population.

 History

 Initially there was a children's team (1958-59 season) and a youth team (1961-62 season), but it was not until 1969 that the club achieved stability.
 Then it began to compete his first men's team and, since 1970, the youth and women's teams.
 Her best years came in the early 1970s, with the women's team, and in the early 1990s, when the men's team reached Regional Preferente.

 In the mid-1990s the club's activity began to decline due to the poor condition of its playing field.
 From 1997 first team stopped competing and in 2002 the club was sportingly inactive due to lack of adequate playing field.
 Between 2014 and 2016 an attempt was made to regain the club's activity with grassroots football teams, but the initiative was unsuccessful.

-Despite everything the club has not disappeared as a sports society and continues to maintain a basic structure.
+Despite everything, the club did not disappear and was able to maintain a basic structure.
+It resumed activity during the 2024-25 season, following the reopening of its pitch in the summer of 2024.